 EDS 292.
 Teaching English Learners in Inclusive Classrooms.
 Basic principles, strategies, procedures and curricular material involved in teaching English learners in special, general, and inclusive classrooms.
 Candidates will complete assignments related to instruction of English learners with special needs in a variety of settings.
 Prerequisite: Admittance to Special Education program or instructor permission and EDBM 170 (if obtaining a Multiple Subject Teaching Credential).
-3 units.
+Units: 3.0.

 EDS 296.
 Experimental Offerings in Education.
-To be offered in the various fields of education in response to student needs.
-2-3 units.
+To be offered in the vairous fields of education in response to student needs.
+Units: 2.0 - 3.0.

 EDS 297.
 Current Issues in Special Education.
 Examines current issues in special education through review of selected journal articles, presentations by guest lecturers and class discussion.
 Students will be required to write a series of brief position papers in professional style on selected topics.
-3 units.
+Units: 3.0.

 EDS 298.
 Master's Seminar in Special Education.
 Students choosing Program A for the M.A. in Education, Special Education option must register for the seminar during their final semester of study, prior to attempting the written comprehensive examination.
 In the seminar, students will study problems and issues associated with specialty areas as well as with the field of special education as a whole.
 Note: May be repeated for credit.
 Prerequisite: EDS 297.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit/No Credit.
+Units: 3.0.

 EDS 299.
 Special Problems.
 Individual projects at graduate level especially for students capable of independent study.
 Note: Departmental petition required.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit/No Credit.
+Units: 1.0-3.0.